Security in the service and hospitality industry

 The risk of hotels becoming a victim to cyber-crime is even higher, as most of the people in accommodation services who deal with computer systems (e.g., front office managers and accountants) are not IT experts and have only some familiarity with computer systems, making improvements to hospitality cybersecurity a necessity.

-Detecting malicious activity in the early stages of an attack is essential to minimizing damages to your infrastructure and containing and eradicating the threat.
+Detecting external threats to the hotel industry in the early stages of an attack is essential to minimizing damages to your infrastructure and containing and eradicating the threat.

-LogPoint gives insight into indicators of compromise through monitoring the health of your systems via integrity and vulnerability scanners, firewalls and tracking access to assets.
+LogPoint hospitality cybersecurity gives insight into indicators of compromise through monitoring the health of your systems via integrity and vulnerability scanners, firewalls and tracking access to assets.

 To rapidly detect infected systems with LogPoint, you can:

 - Detect vulnerable sources to identify potential access points for an attack on your infrastructure

 - Baseline your enterprise to identify anomalous activity happening on your network